Raise a Puppy for a Military Veteran's Service Dog-in-training

 - AAADogs provides guidance, training and assistance to enable you to feel comfortable with raising the puppy and answering all of your questions.
 The trainer will visit you and the puppy most weeks to make sure all your questions or problems are addressed.
 She is also available whenever you have questions.

 More information on our website www.aaadogs.org under the section for volunteering.
 Email us at firstname.lastname@example.org or call 206-601-3254 for further information.
+An application is available on our website, www.aaadogs.org under the volunteer tab, and "volunteer to raise a puppy"--please complete and email to us.
+If you are considering this opportunity but won't be able to start for a few months, please send in your application anyway so we can begin to answer your questions, do our home interview, etc. in anticipation of your availability or our needs.
 Thank you for considering this volunteer opportunity and we look forward to meeting you.